|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Lobular Carcinoma in Situ

-Lobules are a normal part of the breast which produces milk.
-Lobular carcinoma in situ (LCIS) is the presence and growth of abnormal cells in the lobules of the breast.
-These abnormal cells do not grow in an uncontrolled manner or spread to other areas of the body like cancer.
-However, LCIS is considered a risk factor for future breast cancer.
+Lobules are the part of the breast that produces milk.
+Lobular carcinoma in situ (LCIS) is when there are abnormal cells in the lobules of the breast.
+These abnormal cells do not grow in an uncontrolled way or spread to other parts of the body like cancer.
+But, LCIS is a risk factor for future breast cancer.

-It is not clear exactly what causes LCIS.
-It is probably a combination of genetics and environment.
+It is not clear what causes LCIS.
+It is likely due to a change in a gene.

 Risk Factors TOP

-LCIS is more common in premenopausal women, generally between 40-50 years old.
-Other factors that may increase your chances of LCIS:
+LCIS is more common in premenopausal women who are between 40-50 years old.

 LCIS does not have symptoms.

 LCIS does not appear on imaging tests.
 It can’t be felt during a breast exam.
 It is usually found during a biopsy of other nearby breast tissue.